LowellInstruments/ddt/README.md

 The ``utils`` folder contains complementary utilities which are rarely used.

 ## Running the scripts
-First, we are going to explain the scripts individually.
-In another section of this document, we will explain one logical order the scripts should be executed.

 These commands should be executed from the folder ``/home/pi/li/ddt`` in the DDH.